AntonioCardenas/angularvibecoding/README.md

 **Bonus Feature:** After cleaning, you'll be asked if you want to remove the cleaning scripts themselves (the `scripts/` folder and npm commands).
 This gives you a completely fresh start with no template artifacts!

+### Why the Clean Slate Matters

+Running one of the cleaning modes preserves all of the context-building assets (this `README.md`, `.cursorrules`, docs, and AI pattern guides) while stripping away demo code.
+That means every new project you spin up starts with:

+- A focused file tree that matches the conventions documented here, so Gemini and other AI assistants immediately understand the architecture.
+- Ready-to-use best-practice patterns for signals, AI resources, and styling—no need to reverse-engineer sample components first.
+- A consistent onboarding story for teammates and future you: the README stays your master prompt and the rest of the docs stay relevant because the template has already been aligned to them.

 ## Development server

 To start a local development server, run: